 Ergonomic hazards in sterile processing departments (SPDs) are typically musculoskeletal disorders (MSD) associated with bending, reaching and repetitive motion tasks.
-Specifically, when working in sinks, technicians must sort, take apart, and manually pre-clean each device or instrument, and then prepare it for disinfection or sterilization processes.
+Specifically, when working in sinks, technicians must sort, take apart, inspect and manually clean medical devices and instruments prior to assembly and sterilization or disinfection.”

 These tasks are performed hundreds of times a week, and have typically been done while standing at static, deep sinks designed for the restaurant industry.
 Workers spend hours on their feet each day inspecting instruments and trays and wrapping each tray for sterilization.
 These tasks are often performed at a non-adjustable workstation that is not designed with staff safety in mind.